RichardBradley/liquibase.github.com/documentation/dbdoc.md

 # Database Documentation Generator #

-Using change information stored in the change logs and an existing database, LiquiBase can generate database change documentation.
+Using change information stored in the change logs and an existing database, Liquibase can generate database change documentation.

 ## Running DBDoc ##